 Although many people start rolling their eyes when someone mentions team building exercises, they don’t have to be awkward or lame!
 Staff members rarely want to get up in front of the group and talk about themselves, but in order for them to know each other better, the team building exercises could be fun and a little silly.
 These can be something like a paper plane contest between two teams (whose plane can go the furthest), a treasure hunt, pub-style general knowledge quiz, or even a karaoke battle.
 Or if you want to keep it business focused, set up a team challenge.
 The point is that these should all be team-based so there’s the opportunity to strengthen existing bonds and form new ones.

 A staff conference is a great opportunity to focus on improving skills.
 Indeed this could be the whole focus of the event if there are issues that the entire team need to get up to speed with.
 That could be related to improving communications, customer service, new software etc. If you can get a trainer to develop a bespoke session especially for your company even better.

 One of the easiest ways to make the event feel special and memorable is to hold it in a fabulous or unusual venue.
-Ideas include: a country hotel with spa facilities; a nature reserve or wildlife centre; a museum; Center Parcs; the Eden Centre; an outwards bound or adventure centre.
+Ideas include: a country hotel with spa facilities that offer floatation tanks UK; a nature reserve or wildlife centre; a museum; Center Parcs; the Eden Centre; an outwards bound or adventure centre.
 Given relative costs, it can even be worth taking the event overseas.
-An out of season hotel in Spain, with flights, could easily work out as a better deal than a smart London venue.
+An out-of-season hotel in Spain, with flights, could easily work out as a better deal than a smart London venue.